-In order to achieve this the plan proposes new traffic restrictions in the city centre and eastern arc and a workplace parking levy around part of the Eastern Arc of Oxford.
+In order to achieve this the plan proposes new traffic restrictions in the city centre and eastern arc and a workplace parking levy.
 These will be supported by a range of schemes across Oxford.

-Work on aspects of Connecting Oxford has already started.
+Work on some aspects of the Core Schemes has already started.
 The aim is to have the workplace parking levy and traffic filters in place from 2023.